ENTJ Personality Type – Everything You Need To Know About Commander

 - On average, ENTJs have higher scores when graduating from college, comparing to other personality types.

-- They have the most MBA students among them, comparing to other personality types.
+- They have the most MBA students among them, comparing to other 16 Myers-Briggs Personality types.

 - A large share of ENTJs represent the small business owners.